CLIENT: STADTGEMEINDE SALZBURG, KKTB KONGRESS, KURHAUS & TOURISMUS-BETRIEBE STADT SALZBURG

 The new public bath represents a visionary architectural project in the city’s historical center.
 “The building’s outstanding impact is a result of the dialogue between the new spaces and existing surroundings — the baroque gardens known as Mirabellgarten, the old town and the surrounding mountains.
 The indoor swimming pool is conceived as an expansion of the park on the third floor,” states architect Alfred Berger.

 In terms of urban design, the new “Paracelsus Bad & Kurhaus” forms a joint between the late 19th century block structures of Auerspergstraße, the open development along Schwarzstraße, the landscape of the Kurgarten and the Mirabellgarten.
-The geometry of the building is swivelled towards the park, making a reference to the geometry of the vanished fortification-walls of the baroque period.
+The geometry of the building is swivelled towards the park, making a reference to the geometry of the former baroque bastion walls.

 Swimming and the City

-The “Paracelsus Bad & Kurhaus” was conceived as a three-dimensional landscape with the building’s main elements forming a clearly legible vertical layering.
-The rather introverted plinths of the bath contain on three floors the city's health and spa services and the pool's changing rooms.
+The “Paracelsus Bad & Kurhaus” was conceived as a three-dimensional landscape with the building’s main elements forming a clearly discernible vertical layering.
+The introverted plinth contains the spa house and the wardrobes of the bath.
 The entire roof level, used for the sauna facilities and their spectacular outdoor pool, features a view of the entire city.
 A layer of ceramic louvers surrounds the “Paracelsus Bad & Kurhaus”, screening it from passersby.

-Wide central stairs lead in a continuous movement from the main entrance in the west through the three plinths floors to the swimming level’s.
+A central, linear staircase leads from the main entrance in the west through the three plinth floors in continuous movement to swimming level with its large skylight.
 The daylight shining through guarantees consistent natural lighting.
 The swimming level features four different pools, from a sports pool to a diving pool, a kiddie pool and the relaxation pool.
 A continuous band of large, storey-height glass elements forms the boundary to the outside bringing the urban surroundings’ beauty deep into the space.

 The materialization of the waterscape is provided by ceramic surfaces, water and light, bordered from above by the gentle shapes of the wavy ceramic ceiling.
 The animated ceiling with its different heights underscores the variety to be found in the spatial and atmospheric context.